 - When would you like to move in?
 Work backwards and start your search around six to eight weeks before this

 - Our top tip: Budget carefully - allow for council tax and the cost of all utilities, which you'll normally have to pay for.

 Whether you have begun your search online or in the office of your letting agent, once you have found one or more properties which meet your requirements, start viewing.

 The rental market moves much faster than the sales market so if you see the perfect property, you may have to act quickly to secure it.
 We recommend always being prepared with the relevant documents such as a form of identification and confirmation of your address.

 When you find a property you like we will ask for a holding deposit equal to one weeks rent to secure the property for an agreed time.

 Please Note: This will be withheld if any relevant person (including any guarantor(s)) withdraw from the tenancy, fail a Right-to-Rent check, provide materially significant false or misleading information, or fail to sign their tenancy agreement (and / or Deed of Guarantee) within 15 calendar days (or other Deadline for Agreement as mutually agreed in writing).

 You will also need to provide proof of your "Right to Rent" under the immigration act.

 Credit and reference checks

-You will be asked to provide £120 which pays for initial references.
+As of the 1st June 2019 the Government stopped the majority of charges to tenants, there are no longer any charges for referencing, however you will still have to pass professional referencing.
 You will have to supply us your personal details including a valid email address and mobile telephone number then our independent reference company will contact you.
-References are usually completed within 5 days.
+References are usually completed within 3- 5 days.